 Magdalene (Maggie) Andres is a small town girl from Rosthern, Saskatchewan – just north of Saskatoon.
 I, David (Neufeld), am a farm boy from this area.
 We’re both from Mennonite church families and so it’s natural enough that we would meet attending the University of Waterloo in Ontario where we were both associated with the Mennonite supported Conrad Grebel College.
-We had a bit of an unconventional courting and wedding and then took off to work for Mennonite Central Committee for 10 years in South Africa, Lesotho and Saskatoon before settling onto our homestead in the Turtle Mountains.
-All four children were born while we were with MCC.
+We had a bit of an unconventional courting and wedding and then took off to work for Mennonite Central Committee for 10 years in South Africa, Lesotho and Saskatoon before settling onto our homestead on Turtle Mountain.

-Kholiswa (Kholi) was born under a lightning filled sky in ’84 at the Umtata, South Africa hospital with mauve flowered Jacaranda trees up and down the street.
-Ezra (Ez) was born three weeks overdue during house renovations in ‘87 in my parent’s home a few kilometers from here.
-Teyana (T) came to us in ‘89 in our tiny cement brick home in Maseru, Lesotho while her grandmother (Anne) was visiting and making fresh bread and borsht.
-Jonah (Joey) completed the family in ’90 at our home/MCC guesthouse in Maseru with an excited group of family, friends and neighbours waiting on the sidelines.
+Kholiswa (Kholi) was born under a lightning filled sky in ’84 at the Mthatha, South Africa hospital with mauve flowered Jacaranda trees up and down the street.
+Ezra was born three weeks overdue during house renovations in ‘87 in his grandparents’ home a few kilometers from here.
+Teyana came to us in ‘89 in our tiny cement brick home in Maseru, Lesotho while her grandmother was visiting and making fresh bread and borsht.
+Jonah completed the family in ’90 at our home/MCC guesthouse in Maseru with an excited group of family, friends and neighbours waiting on the sidelines.